What Is the CFP Exam?

 The CFP exam tests eight principal knowledge domains with the following approximate weights (CFP Board):

-The exam is heavily scenario-based.
-The CFP Board estimates that 74 to 100% of questions present a client situation requiring multi-step reasoning and cross-domain application (CFP Board).
-Pure recall questions are rare.
+The exam leans hard on scenarios.
+The CFP Board estimates that 74 to 100% of questions present a client situation that requires multi-step reasoning and cross-domain application (CFP Board).
+Straight recall questions barely show up.

-Investment Planning (17%) and Retirement Planning (17%) together make up over a third of the exam.
-Tax Planning (14%) weaves through nearly every other domain.
+Investment Planning (17%) and Retirement Planning (17%) together account for more than a third of the exam.
+Tax Planning (14%) threads through nearly every other domain.

 Pass Rates